24 Bebbington Rd.

 Over the years she has participated in many shows.
 Her work is currently available at the Hen's Nest in Washington Depot.

 Staubach is also the author of several books on pottery including Clay: The History and Evolution of Humankind's Rleationship with Earth's Most Primal Element and Guy Wolff: Master Potter in the Garden both published by the Univeristy Press of New England.
-She is currently writing Anatomy of a Garden for Timber Press.
+Her new book, A Garden Miscellany will be published by Timber Press on Oct.
+9, 2019.